 10. Encourage and assist those sections of the community who may not come forward to produce programs for their interest group (e.g. children and the aged);

-5. Community Radio Broadcasting ñ Code of Practice.
+5. Community Radio Broadcasting - Code of Practice.

-Just because weíre a community station doesnít mean that the law doesnít apply.
-The broadcasting laws and OFCOM and ASA regulations Rules must be stuck to!
+Just because we’re a community station doesn’t mean that the law doesn’t apply.
+The broadcasting laws and OFCOM and ASA regulations Rules must be adhered to!

 Make sure you know what they are BEFORE you go on air!